dr3mro/SqliteServer/README.md

 }%
 ```
 - the "payload" value is verified on the server against SHA256SUM that should be generated and added to the JSON in sha256sum key.
-- in the next updates there would be a token for creating users and should be supplied with every registeration but for now its not being used, currently "payload" "sha256sum" are the only needed.
+- in the next updates there would be an `api_key` for creating users and should be supplied with every registeration but for now its not being used, currently "payload" "sha256sum" are the only needed.
 - in the "payload" the username should only composed of lower case characters and numbers and not start with number and does not contains white spaces.
 - the password should contains upper and lower case characters, symbols, numbers and at lest 8 characters long.
 - the email should be in a valid format user@domain.ext